Stories are incredibly important to us.

 Like…

-When someone (perhaps a spouse or friend or coworker) says something that makes us feel loved, we tell ourselves a story about why we’re loved.
+When someone (significant other, friend, coworker) says something that makes us feel loved, we tell ourselves a story about why we’re loved.

 Or when someone says something that hurt us, and we tell ourselves a story about why they hurt us.

-Or when we lost our job and we tell ourselves a story about why we couldn’t get hired.
+Or when we lost our job, we tell ourselves a story about being let go.

-Or we never got the job in the first place (after investing so much time into our application), and we tell ourselves a story.
+Or how we never got the job to begin with (after investing so much time into our application and pursuing the job), and we tell ourselves a story about defeat, about weakness, about “Why this always seems to happen to me.”

 Why there’s never enough time in the day.